CON-In-A-Box/CIAB-Portal/FirstSetup.md

 1. Make sure you have this on your box with a web server and you have a database server setup.
 Ideally this project should be at the document root for the web server.
 You of course need PHP enabled on your web server.
     1. Note: the apache server needs the headers and php7 modules
     1. Note: php needs the libcurl integration (php7-curl)
+    1. If you're not running out of Docker, you will need to configure Apache to proxy to Webpack.
+Really, but really?
+Use Docker.
+See [the Docker readme](Docker.md)

 1. On your MySQL server make a user, such as `con_concomsi-dev`, and a database, such as `con_concomsi`.
 Give the user full access to the database.
 If you want to take a shortcut there is a script `tools/create_database.sh` that take your database root password and sets up a base database and generates a base .env file.